Yasashari/C4-contest/VenusH.md

-# Hardcoded deciamal places caused incorrect usdValue for poolBadDebt
+# Hardcoded decimal places caused incorrect usdValue for poolBadDebt

-When calculating the poolBadDebt in terms of USD value , first take the marketBadDebt in terms of underlying token then it is multiply by the corrosponding price finnaly its divided by the corrospoinding decimal places.
+When calculating the poolBadDebt in terms of USD value , first take the marketBadDebt in terms of underlying token then it is multiplied by the corresponding price finally its divided by the corresponding decimal places.
 But here it has been divided by the
 1e18.

 ## Proof of Concept